DRIVER-EU/test-bed-design/doc/design.md

 # 5. Test-bed design

-The Test-bed is designed to fulfil the [functional requirements][spec].
+The Test-bed is designed to fulfil the [functional requirements].
 Clearly, different designs can be created that all fulfil these requirements, so this chapter provides a brief explanation of the major design decisions that underlie the current test-bed's reference implementation.
 Its intended audience is core developers, who want to improve its functionality, or other backend developers, who want to create an alternative Test-bed that also satisfies these requirements.

 ## 5.1 Lessons learned from the Functional Specification